Parasite & Flea Prevention for Dogs & Cats in Tucson

 Fleas, ticks, and mosquitoes can make life challenging for your pet (and for you).
-At Spanish Trail Pet Clinic, we’re happy to work with owners to make sure their companions are healthy and fully protected from parasites and parasitic diseases.
+At Spanish Trail Pet Clinic, we’re happy to work with owners to make sure they’re informed about parasite & flea prevention for dogs and cats.
+We can also provide treatment for already-infected pets.
 This includes running blood and fecal tests to check for signs of intruders and/or diseases and prescribing year-round preventatives to keep the pests away.

 Heartworm disease is one of the most serious parasitic diseases, as it can be fatal if it isn’t treated in time.
 Mosquitoes carry this disease, which is spread when they take a meal from an infected host and pass heartworm larvae on to another host.
 When taking their next meal, the mosquito releases the larvae into the host’s bloodstream.
 These larvae then travel through the body and anchor in the arteries of the heart and lungs.
 As heartworms mature and accumulate, they block the arteries and thus block blood flow, which can lead to death.